StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

 During Wednesday office hours, each student may submit up to two [Office Reassessment Forms][office-form].
-Students that satisfactorily meet the requirements given on this form will be given the opportunity to solve an exercise in front of the instructor that will be marked as usual.
+Students that satisfactorily meet the requirements given on this form will be given the opportunity to solve a new exercise that will be immediately marked as usual.
 Each submitted form counts as one of the students' ten Mastery Quiz submissions for that week.
 A student receiving a **✓** in this way may not also attempt the same standard on that week's Mastery Quiz.

-This privilege is not offered on any other day, but students are encouraged to meet with the instructor during Monday office hours to discuss course content.
+Unless an exception is granted by the instructor, this privilege is not offered on any other day, but students are encouraged to meet with the instructor during Monday office hours to discuss course content.